krotrn/campus-connect/README.md

     ```

 3.  **Build and start the services:**
-    This single command will build the necessary Docker images and start all the services defined in `compose.yml` for the development environment.
+    This single command will build the necessary Docker images and start all the services defined in `compose.yml` for the development environment (including GlitchTip).

     ```bash
     pnpm docker:dev:up